solliancenet/dp-203-v2/labs/14/README.md

     ![The live dashboard view.](media/pbi-dashboard.png 'Dashboard')

-## Task 6: View aggregate data in Cosmos DB
+## Task 6: View aggregate data in Synapse Analytics

 As you recall, when you created the query in Stream Analytics, you aggregated the engine temperature and vehicle speed data over two-minute intervals and saved the data to Synapse Analytics.
 This capability demonstrates the Stream Analytics query's ability to write data to multiple outputs at varying intervals.
 Writing to a Synapse Analytics dedicated SQL pool enables us to retain the historic and current aggregate data as part of the data warehouse without requiring an ETL/ELT process.